-Learn how to make a cappuccino or latte without an espresso maker!
-All you need are coffee grounds and a French Press.
-(Plus, make a vanilla cappuccino!)
+Learn how to make a French press cappuccino or latte, without any espresso maker!
+All you need is a French press, a milk frother, coffee grounds, and milk.

 Do you adore cappuccino?